orbs-network/website/content/ko/home/cards/research-paper/use-of-ethereum/index.md

 ---
 layout: partials/home/cards/main/index
-type: 백서
+type: white paper
-title: 이더리움을 기반으로 하는 PoS/PoA 플랫폼
+title: Use of Ethereum as a Base Layer for PoS and PoA Platforms
 links:
   - link.md
 lat: 49.4871968